Swinject/Swinject-CodeGen/README.md

 [![Build Status](https://travis-ci.org/Swinject/Swinject-CodeGen.svg?branch=master)](https://travis-ci.org/Swinject/Swinject-CodeGen)

-I would call it a very elaborated proof of concept, though we use it in production atm.
-We are open for every kind of feedback, improvements of the generated code/templates, discussion of the input format etc.

 ## TLDR;

-We propose a method to get rid of duplicate use of class values and namestrings, by generating explicit functions for registering and resolving.
+Swinject-CodeGen provides a method to get rid of duplicate use of class values and namestrings, by generating explicit functions for registering and resolving using Swinject.
 Doing this, we also can generate typed tuples to use when resolving, thus allowing better documented and less error-prone code.

 ## Installation

-We aim to support carthage in the near future

 ### Cocoapods

 Add